 Let’s be clear on how you are using the expression ‘company’.
 You can use a company for a family trust in two ways:

-Obviously, it is an asset protection disaster if you ever mixed the jobs of these two companies.
+It is an asset protection disaster if you ever mix the jobs of these two companies.

 Mum and Dad’s highest marginal tax rate, in Australia, can get pretty high.
 It gets towards the 50% mark.
-But a company tax rate is constant at 30% (or less).
-Therefore, at those higher income levels why not distribute the remaining family trust income to a ‘bucket company’?
+However, a company tax rate is constant at 30% (or less).
+Therefore, at those higher income levels, why not distribute the remaining family trust income to a ‘bucket company‘?
 And just pay this lower constant rate of tax.

 A ‘bucket company’ is just another beneficiary of your family trust.
 There is nothing special about it.
 Any company you control can be used as a bucket company.
 And, yes, you can tip in all the surplus income into a company beneficiary.
 But: